HeribertoUroza/Practice/README.md

     - Reason for this is to limit api calls

 2. Impliment context as theme changer for all types [COMPLETED]
 4. Use Netlify to host enviroment variables [COMPLETED]
+5. Thinking about every button click changing the full design vs only cards as it is now.
+[COMPLETED]
 7. Implement Giphy with Weather API.
     - Weather API needs to be called server side. will try to make a Python Backend.
 [Completed]
 8. Switch API calls to backend [Completed]
 9. Switch button tags to anchor tags to better update style [COMPLETED]
+10. Look up transparent design.
+[COMPLETED]

 <br/>
 <br/>